 You can find information on when the 2020 college football season starts here.
 All scheduled games are tentative and the times and dates may change because of the coronavirus.
 Plans on how, when and if college football games will be played are changing, sometimes daily.
-Click or tap here for the latest news from the NCAA about the response to the virus.
+Click or tap here for the latest news from the NCAA about the response to COVID-19.

 When does the 2020 college football season start?

-At the FBS level, a handful of games are set for Saturday, Aug.
+There was one game scheduled for Saturday, Aug.
 29, in what's become known as "Week Zero," which is a week before a majority of the nation's teams begin their seasons.

 FOOTBALL HISTORY: Notable firsts and milestones

 All dates and times are unofficial and subject to change.
 This story will be updated as more schedules are announced.

 The 2020 season marks the seventh season of the College Football Playoff.

 Here are the College Football Playoff dates and schedule for next season.
 All New Year's Six games are also included:

 - Cotton Bowl: Primetime slot on Wednesday, Dec.
 30